fed/LightSwitch/README.md

 Network Configuration
 ====

-In order for the system to work, you need to configure the IP that the Raspberry Pi got assigned when connecting to the private network within the Android application.
-In order to do so, pop open the ... file and change the value of the ... var.
+In order for the system to work, you need to configure the IP address that the Raspberry Pi got assigned when connecting to the private network within the Android application.
+In order to do so, pop open the `networking/RaspiClient.java` file and change the value of the `API_URL` var accordingly.

 Wiring the Pi
 ====